-Synthesis of PAN via ATRP/ARGET-ATRP
+Synthesis of PAN via ATRP

 Before polymerizing with the nanotubes ATRP was used to polymerize neat acrylonitrile.
-Standard ATRP was used initially.
-Acrylonitrile, DMF, 4,4’-dinonyl-2,2’-bipyridine, and copper(I) chloride are combined in a reactor.
+Five g of acrylonitrile, 25 mL of DMF, 0.160 g of 4,4’-dinonyl-2,2’-bipyridine, and 25 mg of copper(I) chloride are combined in a reactor.
 The solution is degassed via the freeze, pump, thaw method three times.
 The reactor is backfilled with argon.
-Once filled a solution of bromopropionate and N,N-dimethylformamide (DMF) is added to initiate the reaction.
-The reaction was carried out for two days.
+Once filled a solution of 2.5 mg pf 3-bromopropionitrile and 1 mL N,N-dimethylformamide (DMF) is added to initiate the reaction.
+The reaction was carried out for two days at 70C under positive pressure.
 Once the reaction was completed the polymer was precipitated in methanol and collected and dried.

+Synthesis of PAN via ARGET/ATRP

+Before polymerizing with the nanotubes ATRP was used to polymerize neat acrylonitrile.
+Five g of acrylonitrile, 25 mL of DMF, 16 mg of 4,4’-dinonyl-2,2’-bipyridine, 2.5 mg of copper(II) chloride, and 2.5 mg pf 3-bromopropionitrile are combined in a reactor.
+The solution is degassed via the freeze, pump, thaw method three times.
+The reactor is backfilled with argon.
+Once filled a solution of 0.1 mL of tin(II)octonoate in 1 mL of DMF is added to initiate the reaction.
+The reaction was carried out for seven days at 70C at positive pressure.
+Once the reaction was completed the polymer was precipitated in methanol and collected and dried.

 ARGET-ATRP synthesis of PAN-g-CNTs

 All reagents are dried and purified before use.
-4-BrIB-g-CNTs, 4,4’-dinonyl-2,2’-bipyridine (dNbpy), acrylonitrile (AN), copper(II) chloride, and dimethylformamide (DMF), are combined in a round bottom flask.
+0.175 g of 4-BrIB-g-CNTs, 2.0 g of 4,4’-dinonyl-2,2’-bipyridine (dNbpy), 13.5 g of acrylonitrile (AN), 0.340 g of copper(II) chloride, and 20 mL of dimethylformamide (DMF), are combined in a round bottom flask.
 The solution is stirred rapidly until the ligand is dissolved; then the flask is degassed via the freeze, pump, thaw method and backfilled with an inert gas.
-The reaction is brought up to 70 °C and then the reducing agent tin(II)ethylhexanoate is added to start the reaction.
+The reaction is brought up to 70 °C and then 1.5 mL of the reducing agent tin(II)octonoate in 10 mL of DMF is added to start the reaction.
 The reaction is carried out under these conditions for seven days.
 Once the reaction is completed, the nanotubes are purified via Soxhlet extraction and then filtered and dried.
-Once again the amount of monomer added was changed in order to vary molecular weight and thus to determine an ideal molecular weight for the polymer to entangle with surrounding polymers.
+The amount of monomer added was changed in order to vary molecular weight and thus to determine an ideal molecular weight for the polymer to entangle with surrounding polymers.